 Developed by Drs.
 Robert Gregg & Delwin McCarthy, LANAP is a patented protocol.
 Their desire to provide the best for the patient means that every dentist must be thoroughly trained and licensed in the exact procedure that has been tested for years.
-In addition, LANAP is the only laser treatment for periodontitis with published literature to back it up.
-So what that means to you is that it is safe and really works.
+In addition, LANAP is the only laser treatment for periodontitis with rigorous studies published, and nearly 20 years of successful treatment, to back it up.
+That means you can rest assured, it is safe and really works.

 LANAP is a procedure that involves multiple steps in a precise order.

-- We create a small opening all the way around the teeth with the laser, which kills bacteria and the infected gum tissue, then begins breaking down calculus (tartar).
+- We create a small opening all the way around the teeth with the laser.
+This step kills bacteria, removes the infected gum tissue, then begins breaking down calculus (tartar).

-- We use various instruments to thoroughly remove as much of the tartar build-up as possible.
+- We thoroughly remove as much of the tartar build-up as possible.

 - We use the laser again to kill more bacteria and to form a clot around the teeth.

-- We adjust your bite to remove any areas where you may be grinding your teeth and loosening them.
+- We adjust your bite to level any areas that are hitting together too hard and unevenly.

-- We make a nightguard for you to keep the teeth stable and not moving at night.
+- We make a nightguard for you to keep the teeth stable at night.